This Calculation Actually

 The Bottom Line

 Time is deceptively simple.
-A single day holds 1,440 minutes.
-Still, four days hold 5,760 minutes.
+Four days hold 5,760 minutes.
+And a single day holds 1,440 minutes.
 But understanding what that number means for your actual work requires thinking beyond the arithmetic.

-Stop thinking in vague blocks of "days.In real terms, " Start thinking in concrete minutes and intentional scheduling.
+Stop thinking in vague blocks of "days.Practically speaking, " Start thinking in concrete minutes and intentional scheduling.
 Your projects will finish ahead of schedule—and you'll actually enjoy your weekends again.

 The math doesn't lie.
 Now go use it.